-- be appealing and attractive to children; - be served in clean and pleasant settings; - meet, at a minimum, nutrition requirements established by local, state, and federal statutes and regulations; - offer a variety of fruits and vegetables; - serve only low-fat (1%) and fat-free milk and nutritionally-equivalent nondairy alternatives (to be defined by USDA); and - ensure that half of the served grains are whole grain.
+- be appealing and attractive to children; - be served in clean and pleasant settings; - meet, at a minimum, nutrition requirements established by local, state, and federal statutes and regulations; - offer a variety of fruits and vegetables;1 - serve only low-fat (1%) and fat-free milk2 and nutritionally-equivalent nondairy alternatives (to be defined by USDA); and - ensure that half of the served grains are whole grain.^{3,3}

-&lt;sup>1 To the extent possible, schools will offer at least one non-fried vegetable and two fruit options each day and will offer five different fruits and five different vegetables over the course of a week.
+1 To the extent possible, schools will offer at least one non-fried vegetable and two fruit options each day and will offer five different fruits and five different vegetables over the course of a week.
 Schools are encouraged to source fresh fruits and vegetables from local farmers when practicable.

-&lt;sup>2 As recommended by the Dietary Guidelines for Americans 2005.
+2 As recommended by the Dietary Guidelines for Americans 2005.

-The District will engage students and parents, through taste-tests of new entrees and surveys, in selecting foods served through the school meal programs in order to identify new, healthful, and appealing food choices.
+Schools should engage students and parents, through taste-tests of new entrees and surveys, in selecting foods sold through the school meal programs in order to identify new, healthful, and appealing food choices.
 In addition, schools should share information about the nutritional content of meals with parents and students.
-Such information could be made available on menus, a website, on cafeteria menu boards, placards, or other District sponsored resources or materials.
+Such information could be made available on menus, a website, on cafeteria menu boards, placards, or other point-of-purchase materials.